MousePotatoDoesStuff/MCAfterStory/game/README.md

 This file defines all the effects in DDLC used in Act 2.

-### **gallery.rpy**
+### **exceptions.rpy**

-This file was introduced in Version 3.0.0 of the mod template.
-This file contains the code for the gallery menu that shows backgrounds and sprites from your mod.
+This file defines all the common exceptions of the mod template for Python 2 and 3.
+This file should not be removed for any reason.

 ### **glitchtext.rpy**